allegheny-computer-science-203-s2021/practical01/README.md

 ## Objectives

 To practice using GitHub to access the files for a practical assignment.
 Additionally, to practice using your laptop's operating system and software development programs such as a "terminal window" and a "text editor".
 You will also continue to practice using Slack to support communication with the technical leaders and the course instructor.
 Next, you will learn how to implement and run a Python program,  also discovering how to use the `pipenv` tool and the course's automated grading  tool  to  assess  your  progress  towards  correctly  completing  the  project.
-Finally,  you  will explore how to perform automated testing with programs implemented in the monolithic style.

 ## Learning